 9:00 AM — Bus 18 to Moesgaard Museum

-The building itself is worth the 10 km trip south.
-A modernist structure with a grass-covered roof that slopes at such an angle you can walk up it.
-Locals picnic on the roof in summer.
-In winter, they ski down it.
+The building alone is worth the 10 km trip south: a modernist structure with a grass-covered roof that slopes at such an angle you can walk up it.
+Locals picnic on the roof in summer and ski down it in winter.
 Only in Denmark.

 12:30 PM — Back to the harbor

-Walked through the Dokk1 library — a massive angular building that feels like it was designed by someone who really loved geometry.
-Free entry.
-The rooftop has panoramic harbor views.
+Wander through the Dokk1 library — a massive angular building that feels designed by someone who truly loved geometry.
+Free entry, and the rooftop opens onto panoramic harbor views.

 2:00 PM — Last coffee at La Cabra

-Same pour-over.
-Same seat by the window.
-A small ritual after just three days, but that's how quickly Aarhus gets under your skin.
+Same pour-over, same seat by the window.
+It becomes a small ritual after just three days — that's how quickly Aarhus gets under your skin.

 4:00 PM — Train to Copenhagen

-Three hours through the Danish countryside, mostly flat farmland and wind turbines.
-I watched Copenhagen approach through the window and felt genuinely conflicted.
-Not because Copenhagen isn't great — it is — but because Aarhus had shown me something Copenhagen couldn't.
-A city that isn't performing for tourists.
-A city just being itself.
+Three hours through the Danish countryside roll past mostly flat farmland and wind turbines.
+Watch Copenhagen approach through the window and the feeling is genuinely conflicted — not because Copenhagen isn't great (it is), but because Aarhus reveals something Copenhagen can't: a city that isn't performing for tourists, a city simply being itself.

 Without question.
-Three days wasn't enough.
-I want a week — enough time to cycle the coast, visit during Aarhus Festival in late August, and eat at more of the restaurants in Frederiksbjerg.
-I want to see the Infinite Bridge at sunset.
-I want to go back to that deer park with a thermos of coffee and nowhere to be.
+Three days isn't enough.
+A week would be better — enough time to cycle the coast, visit during Aarhus Festival in late August, and work through more of the restaurants in Frederiksbjerg.
+Enough time to catch the Infinite Bridge at sunset, and to return to that deer park with a thermos of coffee and nowhere to be.

 Aarhus is the rare city that doesn't try to impress you.
-It just is what it is.
+It simply is what it is.
 And what it is, quietly, is one of the best small cities in Europe.